fleetdm/fleet/handbook/product/README.md

 ## Maintenance
 Fleet's product offerings depend on the capabilities of other platforms.
 This require the ongoing attention of the product and engineering teams to ensure that we are up-to-date with new capabilities and our existing capabilities continue to function.
 The first step to staying up-to-date with our partners is to know when the partner platform changes.

-Every week, a member of the product team (as determined in the [rituals](#rituals) section) should look up whether there are changes to the following platforms:
+Every week, a member of the product team (as determined in the [rituals](#rituals) section) should look up whether there is:
-1. MacOS
+1. a new major or minor version of MacOS
-2. CIS Benchmarks (Windows 10 Enterprise)
+2. a new major or minor version of CIS Benchmarks (Windows 10 Enterprise)
-3. CIS Benchmarks (MacOS Ventura)
+3. a new major or minor version of CIS Benchmarks macOS 13 Ventura
-4. CIS Benchmarks (MacOS)
+4. a release of CIS Benchmarks for MacOS 14 Sonoma

 If there are changes, the DRI should send a message in the #help-product slack channel, noting whether there is a new item or if nothing has changed.